 To a Great Mind, Nothing is Little

-The practice of forensic geology is a major component of forensic science today, and we might owe it all to a fictional character.
+The practice of forensic geology is a major component of forensic science and crime scene investigation today, and we might owe it all to a fictional character.

 When Sir Arthur Conan Doyle set out to write a series of stories between 1887 and 1893, he never expected to give birth to a whole scientific field.